 We asked him how long will it take for developers to be able to max out the PS4’s hardware considering it’s easier to develop for, and he said that most technically advanced games usually tend to come several years after the launch of the hardware.

-It’s kind of true when you look back at PS2′s most impressive game, God of War 2, which came out after the PS3 was launched.
+It’s kind of true when you look back at PS2, the most impressive games came out after the PS3 was launched.

 “Each hardware has its strengths and weaknesses and it always takes time before you can deal with all the technical constraints,” he told us.